jamhed/anki/README.md

 Usage
 =====

-./google-get google-login google-password > words
+./google-get.pl google-login google-password > words

-Downloads and stores google phrasebook into words file (which is simple json array of arrays).
+Retrieves and reformats as JSON list of lists Google phrasebook.

-./anki-put anki-login anki-password words
+./anki-put.pl anki-login anki-password words

-Reads words file and uploads it to AnkiWeb.
+Reads words file as dumped from google-get.pl and uploads it to AnkiWeb.
+May and will cause doubles if run with same words more than once.

+./anki-db.pl anki-login anki-password anki-db

+Dumps AnkiWeb database in SQLite3 format.
+You can use standard sqlite3 tool to access it manually.

+./anki-sync.pl anki-login anki-password google-login google-password

+Syncs Google Translate phrasebook with AnkiWeb account.

 Notes
 =====

-Currently this script doesn't check that word definition is already exists, so it may and will cause word duplicates.
-I've started implementing Anki sync protocol in proto.pl file, but this is not done yet.
+I use Anki REST API to retrieve sqlite database to get word list from it, then I use AnkiWeb API to add cards to decks because I don't want to recreate anki database management layer (it is a bit complicated and not well documented), and the later is a bit slow.

+If only AnkiWeb API have methods to retrieve deck list, words in deck and commit more than one card at once it would be much simplier and easier.

 References
 ==========